June 13 – 17, 2022 • Western Kentucky University

 COVID-19 Safety Measures

 Minding My Math Business will be hosted in a space that is large enough to hold more the number of accepted registrants with social distancing based on the required Healthy on the Hill, Kentucky and CDC guidelines.
 Youth, volunteers, and speakers will be asked to follow guidelines with face covering/masks based on the guidelines at the start of the program.
-Youth will have their own supplies and will not be sharing supplies with others.
+As of May 2022, face coverings are not required.
 There will also be a location for everyone to wash their hands and hand sanitize when they like.